 7. Be mindful

-At a time when Donald Trump appears to have gone out of his way over the last 12 months to insult and offend anyone he believes could even remotely impede his success, Michelle Obama, was intelligently graceful and extremely mindful.
+At a time when Donald Trump appears to have gone out of his way to insult and offend others, Michelle Obama, was intelligently graceful and extremely mindful.

 “So look.
 So, don’t let anyone ever tell you that this country isn’t great—that somehow we need to make it great again—because this right now is the greatest country on earth.
 And as my daughters prepare to set out into the world, I want a leader who is worthy of that truth.”